akanksha-th/podcast_fact_extractor_rag/README.md

 - **Python**: 3.11+
 - **yt-dlp / Faster-Whisper** - For transcript ingestion
-- **Langchain / HuggingFace / Sentence Transformers** - For embeddings
+- **Langchain / Hugging Face / Sentence Transformers** - For embeddings
 - **Local LLM (GPT4All / GGUF)** - For offline answer and notes generation
 - **Qdrant** - For vector storage and search
 _No proprietary APIs are required.
 The system runs fully offline after setup._